-The esophagus is a muscular tube that connects the throat to the stomach and may be thought of as a food pipe.
-Esophagitis is an inflammation (swelling) of the esophagus that causes pain and discomfort with swallowing, or gives you the sensation of a lump in the throat.
-Esophagitis is a common side effect of cancer treatment that can be caused by radiation therapy or chemotherapy.
+The esophagus is a muscular tube that joins the throat to the stomach.
+Some people call it the food pipe.
+Esophagitis is an inflammation (swelling) of the esophagus that causes pain with swallowing or gives you the feeling of a lump in the throat.
+Esophagitis is a common side effect of some cancer treatments.

-Radiation therapy may cause esophagitis in patients who are receiving treatment to the chest and neck area.
-This may include patients with esophageal cancer, lung cancer, Hodgkin's disease, Non-Hodgkin's Lymphoma, and head and neck cancers.
-This side effect develops over several weeks as a result of the radiation damaging the tissue lining the esophagus.
+Radiation therapy may cause esophagitis in patients who are getting treatment in the chest and neck area.
+This may be patients with esophageal cancer, lung cancer, Hodgkin's disease, non-Hodgkin's Lymphoma, and head and neck cancers.
+Esophagitis can happen after a few weeks of radiation from the tissue lining the esophagus being harmed.

-After 2-3 weeks of radiation therapy, patients may begin to notice discomfort with swallowing.
-Patients typically report a burning sensation in the neck and chest region.
-For some patients, this side effect will worsen and interfere with eating and drinking.
-Your oncology team can help you find foods and liquids that you can tolerate during this time.
-In some cases, the esophagitis can become severe and patients may require a temporary feeding tube to maintain their nutrition and body weight while completing therapy.
+After 2-3 weeks of radiation therapy, patients may feel discomfort with swallowing.
+Patients often say that esophagitis causes a burning feeling in the neck and chest area.
+For some patients, this side effect may affect eating and drinking.
+Your oncology team can help you find foods and liquids that you can eat comfortably.
+In some cases, patients may need a temporary (short-term) feeding tube to keep up with their nutrition and body weight until their esophagus heals.

-The discomfort will typically last through the completion of treatment with radiation therapy.
-Most patients will start to notice improvement in their symptoms about 2 weeks after the completion of therapy, as the tissue begins to heal.
-In most patients, the esophagitis has completely resolved by 4-6 weeks after radiation therapy has finished.
+The discomfort usually lasts through your radiation therapy treatment.
+Most patients will start to notice an improvement in these symptoms about 2 weeks after they are done therapy, as the tissue starts to heal.
+In most patients, the esophagitis has fully resolved by 4-6 weeks after radiation therapy is done.

 Chemotherapy may also cause esophagitis.
-Certain chemotherapy medications can cause irritation of the mucous membranes, called mucositis.
+Certain chemotherapy medications can irritate the mucous membranes, called mucositis.
 The esophagus is a muscular tube that is lined by a mucous membrane and may become irritated.
-Esophagitis typically occurs days after the administration of chemotherapy instead of weeks, as with radiation therapy.
+Esophagitis may occur days after having chemotherapy.

-Patients who are on steroid treatments or have a suppressed immune system from their cancer treatments may develop an esophagitis caused by a fungal infection (esophageal candidiasis).
-This is different than the esophagitis caused by the treatments themselves and is generally treated with oral anti-fungal medications.
-Esophageal candidiasis typically resolves over 1-2 weeks of treatment.
+Patients who are on steroid treatments or have a suppressed immune system from their cancer treatments may get esophagitis which is caused by a fungal infection.
+This is called esophageal candidiasis.
+This is different than the esophagitis caused by the treatment and is most often treated with anti-fungal medications you take by mouth.
+Esophageal candidiasis often gets better after 1-2 weeks of anti-fungal treatment.

-- Cut foods into small pieces and chew thoroughly before swallowing.
+- Cut foods into small pieces and fully chew the food before swallowing.

 - Avoid hot or spicy foods.